KKostya/HistogramInterpolator/README.md

     }

 It should contain two sections:
-* `src` with information of source histograms to base interpolation on
+* `src` provides information on source histograms:
     + `mass` gives the value for the mass
     + `name` entry is a key of the `TH1` in the source root file
     + `file` is an optional entry that gives you an alternative way to set a source file
-* `dst` with data on the histograms that should be created
+* `dst` contains information on histograms that should be created:
-    + `mass` gives the value for the mass to find interpolated histogram at
+    + `mass` gives the value for the mass, where the interpolated histogram should be produced
-    + `name` entry gives a name for the histogram to write
+    + `name` is a name of the new histogram
-    + `clone` mandatory entry that provides the prototype `TH1` in the destination file
+    + `clone` mandatory entry that provides the prototype `TH1` object in the destination file.
+From that object the script learns how many bins one needs in the resulting histogram.
     + `file` is an optional entry that gives you an alternative way to set a destination file